Onelinerhub/onelinerhub/python-matplotlib/how-to-plot-data-from-csv.md

-# How to plot data from csv
+# How to plot data from CSV

 ```python
 import matplotlib.pyplot as plt